wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sliding-window.md

         return unique_substring_count
 ```

 In this problem, the size of the sliding window is constant.
-There are harder problems with varying sliding window size, but you need to learn [Hash Map](hash-map) first.&#x20;
+There are harder problems with varying sliding window size, but you need to learn [Hash Map](hash-map) first.

 ### Suggested Problems